Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

 - The home page, as the landing page of the site, should contain relaxed content, guide-inspiring, and call-to-action.

 ### Home
-- When they enter the main page and click the button, a Modal opens for them to give us the data so we do not lose contact details.
+- When they enter the main page and click the button, a Modal opens for them to give us the data, so we do not lose contact details.
 The main page sends messages of calm but invites to action.
     Messages like "Free consultation" or "No fees until we win" or "call Us" will make it easy for potential customers to contact immediatly.